liamtlr/CV/README.md

 ### ...
 I deal well with change and uncertainty ###

  -  As a consultant I was placed in client-facing roles at short notice, often with little clarity as to the role I was taking on.
 I've had to quickly become an effective consultant in the areas of IT sourcing, IT strategy, IT Service Management and IT programme assurance (excuse the jargon) with little or no previous experience.
- -  As part of the MakersAcademy bootcamp I have familiarised myself with an entirely new language / framework and produced a working web application in 5 days.
+ -  As part of the MakersAcademy bootcamp I have familiarised myself with new languages / frameworks and produced web applications in 5 days.
  -  As part of the year abroad element of my degree, a planned internship at a Russian human rights organisation was made impossible when my visa application was rejected.
 As a result I had to make replacement plans in extremely short notice.
 I found replacement work, accommodation and travel arrangements in Kyiv, Ukraine in under 10 days.

  ---